 Please do not ask, "Is there extra credit?"
-In my experience, when there are extra credit opportunities, students spend more time trying to earn the extra credit points than they will working toward earning the primary points.
-As such, there is virtually never extra credit in my classes.
+In my experience, when there are extra credit opportunities, students will spend more time trying to earn the extra credit points than they will working toward earning the primary points in the class.
+As such, there is no extra credit in my classes.
 Also, please do not ask me for extra points because you are borderline, facing academic probation, etc. You have many opportunities to earn points during the course.
 I follow general rounding policies as far as grades are concerned (see Grading Policy below).